AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 library("DESeq2")
 library("ggplot2")
 ```

+If you have a problem loading any of these libraries, close and then restart R and try loading the library again.
+If still no luck, try installing the package again and loading the library.
+9 times out of 10, restarting R will solve the problem, so hopefully you're not special :)

 ## Reading in our data
 Now we're going to read in our counts table, taxonomy table, and a table with information about each sample.